Skip to content

 value: value,

-mode: SendIgnoreErrors, // will send the message despite any errors
+mode: SendIgnoreErrors, // skip the message in case of errors

 body: "Hello, World!".asComment(),